How Classroom Technology Needs to Evolve for Distance Learning

 Integration with popular software platforms is essential for simplified collaboration and communication.
 Whether it’s general-purpose solutions like Zoom and Microsoft Teams or education software like Google Classroom or Canvas, consider how tools like videoconferencing and whiteboards will work with your chosen distance learning platforms.
 Many of these platforms include recording capabilities, allowing for teachers and professors to make classes and events available for those who couldn’t attend an in-person class.
 It’s an easy solution to generate content for on-demand learning management systems to supplement streaming classes live.

 Level 3 Audiovisual offers advanced audio and video solutions for education, collaboration, medical simulation, digital signage, and more.
-To learn more about updating your classroom technology for today’s needs, reach out to us here or click the chatbox below to connect instantly.
+To learn more about updating your organization’s technology for today’s needs, reach out to us here or click the chatbox below to connect instantly.
 We look forward to working with you.